What Manufacturing Process will be Used First?

 - Are there 3D Surfaces that do not play a functional role?
 Remove them, this can make your part extremely expensive.

-- Are internal radii critical at the bottom of pockets functional to the performance of the part?
-If not, remove.
+- Do pockets have radii along the bottom that require a ball end-mill to the machine?
+Are they functional to the performance of the part?
+If not, remove them.

 - Are all internal radii the same size at the bottom of pockets and corners?
 If not, make it so, try to make them as large as possible and use standard fractional sizes of 1/8″, 1/4″, 3/8″ and so on.

 - Are there holes with depth diameter ratios greater than 10:1?
 Meaning 1mm diameter, 10mm deep?
 You are pushing it and making it expensive.

 - Is the material soft like Delrin?
 If Yes, you are killing us, change it to 5:1.